ORGN-R99/ORGN-R99/README.md

 - 👋 Hi, I’m @ORGN-R99.
-I'm into C/C++ programming and currently a Director @ ether.
+I'm into C/C++ programming and currently a Director @ Orbit Software.

 <!---